ethanwillis/slate/source/index.html.md

       <yellow>Required</yellow>
     </parameter>
      <desc>
-       id attribute if html tag where widget will be rendered.
+       id attribute of html tag where widget will be rendered.
      </desc>
   </item>
   <item>